TheDoctor0/WebDevShell/README.md

-Commander
+WebDevShell
 ===============

-Commander is a plugin for executing shell commands in Sublime Text.
+WebDevShell is a plugin for executing shell commands related to web apps development in Sublime Text.

 I created it because constant window changing while working on my project was just frustrating.